-- international animal welfare, especially companion animal population control - the behaviour and training of dogs.
+- the link between cruelty to animals and humans - animal hoarders - international animal welfare, especially companion animal population control - the behaviour and training of dogs.

 Dr Barry LOWE, BSc (University of Melbourne), BEd (University of Melbourne), PhD (University of Sydney).
-Dr Lowe currently holds an international position as Director of Research and Development with Elanco Animal Health, the animal health division of Eli Lilly and Company.
-His field of research is in external parasitology of farm and companion animals and intra-ruminal controlled release of drugs in sheep and cattle.
-He has been involved in research into the health and nutrition of farm animals for 25 years with the same company and has been Chairman of the Elanco Animal Ethics Committee for 8 years.
+Dr Lowe worked for Elanco Animal Health for 34 years until his recent retirement.
+He currently holds an international position as Emeritus Director of Research and Development with Elanco Animal Health, the animal health division of Eli Lilly and Company.
+His fields of research are the external parasitology of farm and companion animals and the intra-ruminal controlled release of drugs in sheep and cattle.
+He has been involved in research into the health and nutrition of farm animals for 30 years with the same company and has been Chairman of the Elanco Animal Ethics Committee for 10 years.

 Dr Lowe was appointed to the ARRP in 2002 after being nominated by Medicines Australia Inc.